 Award: Top Pick

 WHY WE LIKE IT: The Overlander is a ruggedized tent that can do almost anything, from extra storage to LED lighting.
 Those looking for a reliable tent even in the worst weather will love it!

 We couldn’t find a more complete roof tent that the Smittybilt Overlander, which really does have a bit of everything – including an extra-large ladder, LED light strips, heavy-duty rain PVC canopy, and large side windows with awnings and mosquito covers.

 The ten also comes with sturdy anodized aluminum poles for setup, a high-density, fire-retardant 92 by 55-inch foam mattress, and an external shoe storage bag.
 There are also other add-ons you can get for even more functionality.
 It’s heavy-duty, versatile, and affordable, making it an easy top pick for anyone in the market.
+For a product that can fit up to four people comfortably, check out the iKamper Skycamp, which comes with a high-density foam mattress that uses memory foam for a comfy time with family and friends.
 Now if you want a tent that is not on your vehicle, the best backpacking tent is a great choice.

 #2 Raptor Series Offgrid RooftopTent

 Award: Honorable Mention